 Bob spent 24 years in law enforcement.
 Most of his law enforcement career was as a detective working assignments in crimes against persons, organized crime and financial crimes and digital forensics.
 While in financial crimes, he investigated a massive forged credit card ring that was later featured in Wired Magazine, Maxim Magazine and the book Kingpin.
 Bob holds numerous computer forensic certifications and spent the final portion of his law enforcement career conducting digital forensic examinations.
 He has since retired and is currently working in information technology within the private sector.
 In his personal time, Bob enjoys RV’ing and SCUBA diving.

 Terry’s career has spanned over 40 years beginning as a Mechanical Engineer with General Electric.
 After moving to Arizona in 2007, Terry increased her focus on elderly issues.
 As a former Financial Advisor, she saw the importance of education and building awareness with the aging population.
 Terry continues this effort with her clients and the community as she assists clients with mortgage financing.
-Terry is a Certified Reverse Mortgage Advisor with Finance of America in Scottsdale, Arizona.
+Terry is a Certified Reverse Mortgage Advisor with AP Mortgage in Scottsdale, Arizona.
 She is proud mother of two grown daughters and one wonderful granddaughter.
 In her spare time, Terry enjoys hiking, photography, baking and playing bridge.